sara-nl/clouddocs/customize-vm-general.markdown

 > **NOTE:**
 >
-> On each option, if you hover your mouse over the _(?)_ mark, you will get a tooltip box with extra information.
+> Whenever a _(?)_ mark is present, just hover your mouse over it and you will get a tooltip box with extra information.

 * _Description_: it is a long text that you can use to write notes about the `template`.
 It is something for you (i.e.: human-readable).
 * _Logo_: in several `view`s (like the _cloud_ one), in different places this logo is shown to visually help you identify VMs and `template`s.
 You can choose a meaningful image for each `template` and VM that will help you administer them.